coffee makers icon

 But this comes at a cost.

-Their machines tend to be a little more expensive.
-So it comes down to whether you think the best Gaggia espresso machines are worth the extra over DeLonghi.
+➡️ So it comes down to whether you think the higher espresso quality of the best Gaggia espresso machines is worth the extra spend over a DeLonghi machine.
 Our full DeLonghi vs Gaggia guide should help you decide.

 Saeco/Philips

 You can see some of the great ideas from Philips on DeLonghi machines (and we compare them head-to-head, here).
-For example, the LatteCrema milk systems are near identical to the one on the Philips LatteGo range.
+For example, the LatteCrema milk system is almost identical to the Philips LatteGo.
 This is because it’s a great system, and DeLonghi knows its competition and what people want.

 The Saeco machines are generally better looking than DeLonghi’s but also more expensive.
 Although they do pack a lot of features for that extra money.